Pendu/Advanced-Retreival-and-Re-ranking/ANMI_PRINCIPLED_THRESHOLDS.md

 ## Executive Summary

-Hard negative mining threshold selection has evolved from heuristics to mathematically grounded frameworks. **The optimal difficulty zone is not a fixed range but must be derived from gradient dynamics, estimated probabilistically, or learned adaptively during training.**
+This document presents **7 principled methods** for eliminating hardcoded thresholds in ANMI 2.0, transforming it into a **threshold-free, data-driven system**.
+These are **EXTENSIONS, not replacements** - all methods preserve ANMI 2.0's core ELO-based architecture.

+**Key Principle**: All methods operate on **ELO scores and ELO gaps**, not raw similarity scores.
+The sparse ELO estimation (ANMI 2.0's core contribution) remains the foundation, while these methods eliminate the hardcoded Goldilocks zone thresholds [200, 400].

+**Architecture Preservation**:
+- ✅ Sparse ELO estimation (Stage 2) - PRESERVED
+- ✅ Pairwise model for comparisons - REUSED for denoising
+- ✅ Hybrid loss (α·InfoNCE + (1-α)·MSE_on_ELO) - ENHANCED with debiasing
+- ✅ Thurstone MLE - UNCHANGED
+- 🔄 Fixed thresholds [200, 400] → **Percentile-based [10th, 25th, 75th]**

-This document presents **7 principled methods** for dynamic threshold selection in ANMI 2.0+, each grounded in peer-reviewed research.
-The methods address the fundamental tradeoff: harder negatives provide more informative gradients but exponentially increase false negative contamination.
+Each method is grounded in peer-reviewed research and addresses the fundamental tradeoff: harder negatives provide more informative gradients but exponentially increase false negative contamination.

 ---